Gum disease, receding gums and periodontitis: what's the difference?

 How to tell if your gums are receding?

 If you notice swollen gums, changes in colour or bad breath, it may be that your gums are receding.
-We recommend that you see a specialist.
+We recommend that you see a dental hygienist.

 How to deal with gum recession?

-When you notice any symptoms, such as those we have explained in this article, see a professional.
+When you notice any symptoms, such as those we have explained in this article, see a professional dentist.
 Acting in time is essential to prevent further damage and solve the problem.

 How to repair receding gums?

-Each case has its own symptomatology and there are different degrees.
+Each case has its symptomatology, and there are different degrees of severity.
 There are numerous non-surgical treatments.
-Your dentist will carry out tests and will help you find the solution that best suits your needs.
-However, there is a range of surgical options such as gum grafts and gum surgery which may be used in severe cases.
+Your dentist will conduct tests and help you find the solution that best suits your needs.
+However, there is a range of surgical options, such as gum grafts and gum surgery, which may be used in severe cases.

 Is gum recession common?

 In short, yes.
-Gum recession is common yet most people are not aware of this due to the gradual nature of receding gums.
-Most of the time, if the gums aren’t causing any problem, there is no need for treatment.
+Gum recession is common, yet most people are not aware of this due to the gradual nature of receding gums.
+Most of the time, if the gums aren’t causing any problems, there is no need for treatment.
 Although those who are concerned should visit their dentist.

 Get to know our clear aligners!